FilosofiaCodigo/nft-collection-api/README.md

 ## Background Smart-Contract work

+Keep an eye on https://status.opensea.io/
+Get the right chain data from https://chainlist.org/

 ### Setup basic Env vars
 - RPC urls are define by the Alchemy account.
 Code changes must be made to use Infura.
 ```